 Pick a metal for the band

-The metal for the band is a completely personal choice matter.
-While most people tend to go for Gold in one of its three most popular shades: yellow gold, rose gold or white gold- there are more metal options for wedding bands that might interest you, or even help you save on your purchase.
+The metal or metals for the band is a completely personal choice matter.
+While most people tend to go for gold in one of its three most popular shades: yellow gold, rose gold, or white gold- there are more metal options outside of gold for wedding bands that might interest you, or even help you save on your purchase.

 Choose the setting

-The setting is the way that your diamond, or diamonds, are set on the metal band.
-There are various styles of ring setting, a purely visual choice once the diamond and metal have been chosen.
+The setting is the way that your gems are set on the metal band.
+There are various styles of ring settings.
+You can make a purely visual choice once the diamond and metal have been chosen although there are some helpful hints when deciding.
 Here are three of the most prominent ring settings.